a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 Edith Hamilton, *Mythology: Timeless Tales of Gods and Heroes*

+Mattheiu Pageau, *The Language of Creation Cosmic Symbolism in Genesis, A Commentary*

 Joseph Campbell, *The Power of Myth*

 Joseph Campbell, *The Hero with a Thousand Faces*

 Stephen Fry, *Stephen Fry's Greek Myths*: *Mythos*, *Heroes*, *Troy*

-anon, Meditations on the Tarot A Journey Intro Christian Hermeticism
+anonymous, Meditations on the Tarot A Journey Intro Christian Hermeticism

 Monty P Hall, *The Secret Teachings of All Ages*